Experimental Fellowship at Bauhaus Earth

 Grunt

-Grunt (UKR: кгрунтъ) investigates the potential of regenerative reconstruction in Ukraine using earth sourced from contaminated soils by industrial, agricultural and wartime sources.
-Their aim is to address war-related environmental pollution, making its remediation an integral part of reconstruction and engaging architects in the effort.
-Central to the project is promoting multidisciplinary cooperation networks and developing guidelines that can be applied to other post war contexts worldwide.
+Grunt (UKR: кгрунтъ) investigated the potential of regenerative reconstruction in Ukraine using earth sourced from contaminated soils.
+Their aim was to address war-related environmental pollution, making its remediation an integral part of reconstruction and engaging architects in the effort.
+Central to the project was promoting multidisciplinary cooperation networks and developing guidelines that can be applied to other post-war contexts worldwide.

 Urban mining Lviv @Anna Pomazanna